Life Planning That Starts With What Matters Most

 The planning philosophy is inspired by life planning principles associated with the Kinder Institute approach.
 Conversations focus on understanding your priorities, goals, and long-term vision before making recommendations.
 The process is designed to create clarity around what matters most.
 This helps ensure financial decisions support your broader life goals.

-What types of situations benefit from financial life planning?
+What types of situations benefit from life planning?

 People often seek financial life planning during major transitions or important decisions.
 Common examples include retirement timing, inheritances, career changes, and rollover decisions.
 It can also help when you simply want more clarity and coordination in your financial life.
 The process is designed to adapt to different stages and priorities.